tino/pyFirmata/README.rst

 =========
-pyFirmata
+arduPython
 =========

-pyFirmata is a Python interface for the `Firmata`_ protocol.
+arduPython is a Python interface for the `Firmata`_ protocol.
 It is fully compatible with Firmata 2.1, and has some functionality of version 2.2.
-It runs on Python 2.7, 3.6 and 3.7.
+It runs on Python 3.6, 3.7 and 3.10.

 .. _Firmata: http://firmata.org